isabella232/sign-integrations.en/help/coupa/install.md

 1. Log in to the new user’s email.
 2. Find the “Welcome to Adobe Sign” email.

-    Note: You may need to check spam/junk folders.
+    Note: You may check spam/junk folders.

 3. Click where it says **[!UICONTROL Click here to set your password]**.
 4. Set the password.